 About the project

 BENEDMO aims to prevent and counteract the spread of online disinformation in Flanders and the Netherlands.
-To this end, the BENEDMO hub exists by and for scientists, fact-checkers, media companies and other stakeholders.
+To this end, the BENEDMO hub exists by and for scientists, fact-checkers, media professionals and other stakeholders.

 The BENEDMO hub will use tools for automated network analysis and NLP technology to detect emerging disinformation campaigns in the Dutch-speaking region and across Europe, and publish fact-checks.
 In addition, a research team will analyse different strategies and methods that detect fake news, in terms of process, effectiveness and applicability within the European policy and legal framework.